start page Charles V TOUR : Kempten

 KAROLVS·V· - ROmanorum:IMperator· - AVgustus

-field : crowned emperor in armour with sceptre, sword grip and order of the Golden Fleece
+field : crowned emperor in armor with sceptre, sword grip and order of the Golden Fleece

 start page Charles V / Karl V. TOUR : Kempten